K1D77A/cl-bloggy/README.md

 This library implements a simple but highly extensible plugin blogging system for Hunchentoot.

+It uses its own custom handler to add routes but but you can still use hunchentoots define-easy-handler.

 ## Getting started

 To get started you need to start up hunchentoot with a new acceptor called 'bloggy-